Rick Ware Racing: NTT Indycar Series

 In 2020, Rick Ware Racing partnered with Dale Coyne Racing to field James Davison in the #51 Jacob Construction Honda for the 2020 Indy 500.
-The car finished in 33rd after catching fire on lap 6.
+The car finished in 33rd after catching fire on lap six.

 In 2021, They partnered again with Coyne to field the #51 Nurtec ODT Honda full-time.
 Romain Grosjean participated in all street and road course events, with his only oval race being Gateway.
 Instead, Grosjean's Haas F1 Team colleague Pietro Fittipaldi raced in the oval races.
 They also fielded the #52 Honda for Cody Ware at Road America.

 In 2022, two-time Indianapolis 500 winner Takuma Sato drove the No. 51 Honda full-time.

+In 2023, Sting Ray Robb drove the No. 51 Honda full-time.

+In 2024, several drivers drove the No. 51 Honda.
+Colin Braun at Thermal Club, Nolan Siegel at Long Beach, Luca Ghiotto at Barber, the IMS Road Course, Road America and Laguna Seca.
+Katherine Legge drove the 51 the most including at the 2024 Indianapolis 500, both Iowa races, St. Louis, both Milwaukee races and Nashville.
+Toby Sowery drove the 51 at Mid-Ohio, Toronto and Portland while Tristan Vautier piloted the entry at Detroit.
+Following the 2024 season, this would mark the end of Rick Ware and Dale Coyne Racing's partnership.